One of the main functions of the planning system is to control development and the use of land in order to protect the environment.

 - If a breach is established, we will seek to negotiate a satisfactory solution and encourage the submission of a retrospective planning application

-- If no planning application is submitted and depending on the severity of the breach, the Authority will carefully consider whether further action will be taken for example service of a formal notice, might be necessary.
+- If no planning application is submitted and depending on the severity of the breach, the Council will carefully consider whether further action will be taken for example service of a formal notice, might be necessary.
 However if it is decided that no formal action is to be taken the breach will be recorded and revealed on a future property search which can delay future sales.

 Issues that cannot be enforced